-- Sections of kernel code that can be compiled, loaded, and unloaded independent of the rest of the kernel - A kernel module may typically implement a device driver, a file system, or a networking protocol - The module interface allows third parties to write and distribute, on their own terms, device drivers or file systems that could not be distributed under the GPL - Kernel modules allow a Linux system to be set up with a standard, minimal kernel, without any extra device drivers built in - Three components to Linux module support: - module management - driver registration - conflict resolution
+- Sections of kernel code that can be compiled, loaded, and unloaded independent of the rest of the kernel.

+- A kernel module may typically implement a device driver, a file system, or a networking protocol

+- The module interface allows third parties to write and distribute, on their own terms, device drivers or file systems that could not be distributed under the GPL.

+- Kernel modules allow a Linux system to be set up with a standard, minimal kernel, without any extra device drivers built in.

+- Four components to Linux module support:

+- module-management system

+- module loader and unloader

+- driver-registration system

+- conflict-resolution mechanism